NeilFraser/JS-Interpreter/README.md

 - Check all the commits on the origin to identify the changes and update `CHANGELOG.md`
 - Bump the version according to semver rules
 - After PR is merged, run `npm publish` to publish the package
+- Push the version as a tag to Github